DarriEy/CONFLUENCE/README.md

 ### Python API

-For advanced users and integration with other tools:
+For python users and integration with other tools:

 ```python
 from pathlib import Path